guanshi1688/longview-archive/docs/essays/english/productive-forces-economics/01-western-economics.md

 > **The resilience of an interface network lies not in preventing every node from failing, but in allowing failure to remain local.**

+This principle also helps explain why political replacement does not always become systemic reformatting.

+In a contractual interface order, the failure of a government, dynasty, party, or political arrangement does not necessarily erase the legal personality of individuals, firms, cities, associations, or other organizations.
+Property, contracts, organizational continuity, and local social relations may survive political replacement or be recognized by other nodes.

+Political authority can therefore be reorganized while much of the underlying social interface remains intact.

+What a contractual network preserves is not any particular regime, but a language through which society can continue to recognize persons, property, organizations, and obligations after a regime fails.

+The distinction is not that one civilization collapses and another does not.
+It is that one structure is better able to localize political failure at the level of public authority, while another may allow political failure to penetrate the wider production-and-responsibility system.

 Because participation in such a network can survive the termination of a particular node or contract, individual exit from one relationship does not necessarily become exit from the social order as a whole.

 A larger network with more substitutable nodes can absorb more local failure.